'Aladdin and the King of Thieves'.

 Early Disney comics

-Pérez was initially specialized in the "mice universe", and characters that originated in Disney feature films.
-For France, she illustrated 'Pluto' and 'Mickey Mouse' stories, and many gag pages with 'Minnie', written by Dominique Nicolli.
-For The Netherlands, she drew short stories and gags with characters like 'Goofy' and/or 'Clarabella Cow', but also a lot of 'Aladdin' stories (written by Frank Jonker) and gags (written by Evert Geradts).
-She had first showcased her expertise in drawing 'Aladdin' in the mid-1990s, when she drew the graphic novel adaptations of the films 'The Return of Jafar' and 'Aladdin and the King of Thieves' for Disney Europe.
+Living outside of Barcelona, Carmen Pérez joined Studio Comicup in the early 1990s.
+Initially, she specialized in the "mice universe", and characters originating from Disney feature films.
+For the French magazine Le Journal de Mickey, she illustrated 'Pluto' and 'Mickey Mouse' stories, and many gag pages with 'Minnie Mouse', written by Dominique Nicolli.
+For the Dutch Donald Duck weekly, she drew short stories and gags with characters like 'Goofy' and/or 'Clarabella Cow', but also a lot of 'Aladdin' stories (written by Frank Jonker), as well as the 1996 'Aladdin' back cover gag series (written by Evert Geradts).
+Perez had first showcased her expertise in drawing 'Aladdin' in the mid-1990s, when she drew the graphic novel adaptations of the films 'The Return of Jafar' and 'Aladdin and the King of Thieves' for Disney Europe.
+Every now and then, Perez has additionally worked for Egmont, the Danish publisher of Disney comics.

 Comic story starring Dutch talk show host Ivo Niehe ("I. Vanille"), published in Troskompas.